telerik/kendo-ui-core/docs-aspnet-mvc/helpers/menu/overview.md

 You can subscribe to all Menu [events](../../../kendo-ui/api/javascript/ui/menu#events).

-### By Handler Name
+### By Handler Names

-The examples below demonstrates how to subscribe to events by a handler name.
+The following example demonstrates how to subscribe to events by a handler name.

 ###### Example